CulturesSupports/CulturesSupports/Readme.md

 it means many of torrent seeders will download and seed it with click on it....

 - seeders with 3 mbps will download it in a click second
+- we have capasity to seed it for a week

 its a joke project of feeding the torrent community with a none copyright claim torrent file